 Cucurbits is the popular name of the family Cucurbitaceae, commonly known as gourd family.
 A family of about 110 genera and between 650 to 850 species, Cucurbitaceae are distributed mainly in tropical and subtropical regions of the world.
 Some of its largely represented genera along with their number of approximately reported species include Momordica (45, bitter gourd), Cucumis (25,cucumber, muskmelon), Cucurbita (15, pumpkin, gourd, squash), Lagenaria (6, bottle gourd) and Luffa(6, sponge gourd).
 The cultivated species investigated in this study belong to the genera Benincasa, Citrullus, Cucumis, Cucurbita, Lagenaria, Luffa, Momordica and Trichosanthes.

-These are used as fruits and vegetables, and most of them have considerable economic value.
+These are used as fruits and bounce house with slide for sale vegetables, and most of them have considerable economic value.
 Economically the family is fairly important.
 The fruits of Benincasa, Cucurbita, Cucumis, Lagenaria, Momordica, Luffa and Trichosanthes are the common vegetables.
 Fleshy fruits of Citrullus and Cucumis are edible.
 The fruits of cucumber are also used in salad.

 Cucurbitaceae is the largest group of summer vegetables crops.
 These include cucumber, muskmelon, watermelon, tinda, bottle gourd, luffa, bitter gourd, pumpkin, squases, parwal and snake gourd.
 The fruits of cucurbits are very useful in terms of human health, i.e. purification of blood, remove of constipation, good for digestion, and give energy.